KSG-IT/ksg-nett/SYSTEM.md

 ├── common - App for common functionality
 ├── CONTRIBUTING.md - Documentation for how to contribute
 ├── economy - App for all economic functionality
 ├── internal - Main app for the internal part of the web page.
-Note that not all internal views live here, but in other apps.
+Note that some internal views live in other apps.
 ├── ksg_nett - Project root folder.
 ├── LICENSE - License of project, currently GPL.
 ├── login - App handling login and authentication.